MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/platform-automation-and-devops.md

   - Platform-as-code (managing templates, scripts, and other assets).

-  - Responsible for overall operations on Microsoft Azure within the Azure Active Directory tenant (managing service principals, Graph API registration, and defining roles).
+  - Responsible for overall operations on Microsoft Azure within the Azure Active Directory tenant (managing service principals, registering the Microsoft Graph API, and defining roles).

 - **SecOps** (security operations)